msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 * Export one or multiple Outbound Shipments
 * Print one or multiple Outbound Shipments

-### List of Outbound Shipments
+### Outbound Shipment list

-1. The list of Outbound Shipments is divided into 5 columns:
+1. The list of Outbound Shipments is divided into 6 columns:

 | Column| Description |
 | :---------- | :---------- |